-- Specific authorisation is required by the Council to invest directly in listed equities. - There is to be an annual review by a broker to assess price, total value and hold or sell advice. - Trading is authorised to rationalise a holding and on the advice of a broker.
+- Specific authorisation is required by the Council to invest directly in listed equities except in the case of professionally managed portfolios as outlined in 5.10 below. - There is to be an annual review by a broker to assess price, total value and hold or sell advice. - Trading is authorised to rationalise a holding and on the advice of a broker.
 Normally taking up cash issues, sale of rights etc will be subject to advice. - Staff listed in section 5.1 are authorised to enter into transactions. - Low value transactions may be actioned by the Funds Accountant without further authority.